Skip to main content

 You need to build a microservices application where:

-• Services are developed and maintained in separate Git repositories
+• Applications are developed and maintained in separate Git repositories

-• Different teams work on different services independently
+• Different teams work on different applications independently

-• You want to combine services from multiple repos into a single Watt application
+• You want to combine applications from multiple repos into a single Watt application

-• You need flexible service resolution for local development vs. production
+• You need flexible application resolution for local development vs. production

 When to use this solution: